• Notify your faculty mentor to discuss participation in the Clinical Investigators' Day

 OTHER REQUIRED DOCUMENTATION

-An informational session will be held on Friday, TBA, 8:00am in CPC C2539 to apprise you and your faculty mentor on the guidelines to submit a learning objective to fulfill the requirements for continuing education credit.
+An informational session may be held to apprise you and your faculty mentor on the guidelines to submit a learning objective to fulfill the requirements for continuing education credit.
+Date/Time TBA

 Please submit the learning objective in the body of the email containing the final abstract and curriculum vitae attachments to Kim Eaton by, TBA.

-Oral presentations will take place during Clinical Investigators' Day, Friday, October 16, 2015 in Lecture Hall I. Each presentation will be limited to a maximum time duration.
+Oral presentations will take place during Clinical Investigators' Day, Friday, September 30, 2016 in Lecture Hall III.
+Each presentation will be limited to a maximum time duration.
 Depending on the number of abstracts to be presented, it is anticipated that presentations will be 10-15 minutes; 8-10 minutes for presentations and 2-5 minutes for questions and answers.
 Presentations will be judged based on Scientific Content of the Abstract (including significance of the study, experimental design/approach, interpretation of data, and written abstract presentation) and the Oral Presentation (Delivery, Organization, Visual Aids, Clarity, and Response to Questions).